HypeCheck

 What the Science Says

-CLA is a naturally occurring fatty acid found in meat and dairy that is sold as a supplement for body composition.
-Clinical trials using 3–3.2 g per day over 12 weeks show it can modestly reduce body fat percentage and trunk fat, and may help preserve muscle mass — particularly in the trunk region.
-It also appears to suppress a fat-production process in the body called de novo lipogenesis, which may partly explain its effects on body fat and blood lipid levels.
+CLA is a naturally occurring fatty acid found in meat and dairy that is also sold as a concentrated supplement.
+In clinical trials lasting 12 weeks, CLA at 3–3.2 g/day modestly reduced body fat percentage, trunk fat, and preserved muscle mass compared to placebo, particularly in adults with elevated body fat.
+It also appears to suppress de novo lipogenesis (the body's fat-making process) and may lower fasting insulin and leptin levels.

 What It Doesn't Do